Performance Test Planning

 9. Performance Testing Timelines

 Some of the information is easily available from the previous phases.
 Other information like environment details, test data etc. may require some more meetings or calls or email communications.
-If the performance test environment is scaled down then NFR must be updated according to the scale down the percentage of environment and there must be a provision of extrapolating the results.
-In addition to this, the risks and assumptions associated with scale down testing and extrapolation must be properly documented.
+If the performance test environment is scaled down then NFR must be updated according to the scale of the percentage of the environment and there must be a provision for extrapolating the results.
+In addition to this, the risks and assumptions associated with scale-down testing and extrapolation must be properly documented.

 Deliverable:

-Performance Test Plan is the key deliverable of this phase which comprises of the detailed performance testing approach to carry out the test execution and find out the performance bottlenecks.
+The Performance Test Plan is the key deliverable of this phase which comprises the detailed performance testing approach to carry out the test execution and find out the performance bottlenecks.

 Performance Test Plan Document Template:

-Download the template of Performance Test Plan Document.
+Download the template of the Performance Test Plan Document.

 Example: